Tips & Tricks

 👉 Goal: A clear, focused path to the desired action

-• Ensure that the page loads as quickly as possible (especially on mobile devices!).
+• Ensure the page loads as quickly as possible (especially on mobile devices!).

-• Reduce form fields to the bare essentials—less is more.
+• Reduce form fields to the essentials - less is more.

-• GDPR & data protection information easy to find (Swiss nDSG vs. EU GDPR)
+• GDPR & data protection information easily accessible (Swiss nFADP vs. EU GDPR)

-• Helpful: Live chat or callback offer as an additional confidence booster
+• Helpful: Live chat or a callback service as an additional trust-building feature

-The 11 most important differences between the nDSG and the GDPR
+The 11 most important differences between the nDSG and GDPR

-Find out how the new Swiss Data Protection Act, which comes into force on September 1, 2023, compares to the EU General Data Protection Regulation in our comparison of the nDSG and GDPR.
-We cover 11 key differences, from sanctions and reporting obligations to data protection representation and profiling.
+Learn in this comparison between nDSG and GDPR how the new Swiss Data Protection Act, effective September 1, 2023, relates to the EU General Data Protection Regulation.
+We uncover 11 key differences, from sanctions and reporting obligations to data protection representation and profiling.